Lifespan: Unknown to third month of Eiroku 10 (1567)

 Adopted Children: Matasaburō

 Akagawa Motoyasu served as a retainer of the Mōri clan of Aki Province.
-The Akagawa clan were a branch of the Kobayakawa descended from the Dohi and Kanmu-Taira clans.
+The Aki-Akagawa were a branch of the Kobayakawa descended from the Dohi and Kanmu-Heishi clans.

 Motoyasu was the third son of Akagawa Fusanobu.
 In 1523, upon the death of Mōri Kōmatsumaru, Motoyasu was one of a group of fifteen elders (including his older brother, Akagawa Narihide) appealing for Mōri Motonari to become the successor as head of the Mōri clan.
 In 1532, a group of thirty-two retainers (including Motoyasu) added their individual seals to a written appeal to Motonari for a reconciliation of interests.